martindube/hs2016/README.md

 ## EN

 This presentation by [vn](https://twitter.com/sys6x) and [Mart](https://ca.linkedin.com/in/mdube22) and makes sense only with the demos and explanations.
 The video should be on [Youtube](https://www.youtube.com/user/hackfestca) a few weeks.
+It is also planned to translate the presentation in english (It is currently in frenglish).

 The goal was to raise awareness:
   - of what circulates on the Internet (leaks);